Cescualito/Cescualito/README.md

 ## Spoken languages 🗣

 Catalan and Spanish are my mother tongues, both spoken in Catalunya and España.
-Other than that, so far I've learned: <br>
+Other than that, here are some languages we can communicate in: <br>
 🇬🇧 English <br>
 🇧🇷 Português <br>
 🇿🇦 isiXhosa